ThoughtWorksInc/ml-app-template/README.md

 - See list of running containers: `docker ps`
 - Start a bash shell in a running container when it’s running: `docker exec -it <container-id> /bin/bash` (you can find the container id by running `docker ps`)

-### Errors
+### FAQs

-Please refer to [FAQs](./docs/FAQs.md) for a list of common errors that you may encounter, and how you can fix them.
+Please refer to [FAQs](./docs/FAQs.md) for:
+- a list of common errors that you may encounter, and how you can fix them.
+- IDE configuration instructions

 ### Configuring CD pipeline

 Instructions for setting up your CD pipeline are in [docs/CD.md](./docs/CD.md).

 Once the CD pipeline is set up, you only need to `git add`, `git commit` and `git push` your code changes, and the CD pipeline will do everything (train, test, deploy) for you.

 #### Bonus: Deploying using Kubernetes